 bossing people around, I hate getting mad, and I hate having to put my foot down.
 Sometimes crew members under my supervision take advantage of this.
 They think they can get away with being lazy or slacking off because we have a friendly relationship.
 And then I have to be the bad guy by reaffirming that I’m in charge.
 I’m half-Dutch – I have no problem being stubborn and saying “no” to your wait-until-lunchtime request to take off early for the afternoon to go fishing (true story).
 But that doesn’t mean I enjoy doing it.
 And I hate when people make me have to do it.

 It’s expensive.
 You’ve got to go to school, and tuition is expensive.
 Grants and scholarships are difficult to come by these days and they favour those with 4.0+ GPA’s.
 I had to pay my own way through school.
 For my first degree it wasn’t so bad.
-I worked a crappy retail job, but I was living at home so I was able to save the money for tuition.
+I worked a crappy retail job (I have no judgement against working in retail, this particular retail job was not enjoyable for several reasons), but I was living at home so I was able to save the money for tuition.
 But when I moved to Edmonton because I felt my best education would come from UAlberta, that meant I had to pay for both tuition and living expenses.
 My retail job said I would have no problem transferring to an Edmonton location so I made living arrangements based on my wages.
 But they dropped the ball and I had to start over.
-Which included lower wages at a new retail employer (retail sucks, but it offers great flexibility for students).
+Which included lower wages at a new retail employer.
 It also pushed me a year back because I couldn’t afford to take more than two classes that first year.
 My amazing parents helped me if they could afford to, which I will always be eternally grateful for.
 But that didn’t prevent struggle.
 Enormous struggle.
 It’s not fun spending your time wondering if you’ll be able to make rent that month because you had to spend $50 on groceries this week.
 And that’s while having to study for exams and write papers.
 Honestly, if I’m worried my power will be shut off next month, do you really think I can concentrate enough on studying to be able to get the A’s that will get me the scholarships?

 It’s not just expensive in school.
 Even trying to break into the field after school can be expensive.
-Conferences and networking opportunities cost a lot of money, and they’re the best way to get your name out there.
+Conferences and networking opportunities cost a lot of money, and they’re a great way to get your name out there.
 To showcase your abilities knowledge.
 To meet the people who will hire you onto their projects or into their companies.
 It’s expensive going to those conferences to get the opportunities in the first place.
 Just as frustrating (if not more so) is when you’re being offered opportunities and you can’t afford those either.
-I’ve had to pass on opportunities, including even applying to see if I can get the opportunity in the first place, many times because I couldn’t afford them.
+I’ve had to pass on opportunities, including even applying for the possibility of opportunity, many times because I couldn’t afford them.
 Frustrating is an understatement.

 Mentally and emotionally defeating.
 I love my job and I’m passionate about it.
 But now, nearly 10 years after starting my journey into becoming an archaeologist (more specifically a bioarchaeologist), I have nearly no pride left.
 It’s slowly building back up, but it’s definitely low.
 I’ve allowed myself to feel guilty about pursing this education and career, because it’s not just me that my struggles have affected.
 It’s hard to feel guilty about doing something that you love.
 My confidence is there because I know I’m damn good at my job.
 But my pride at times is very low.
 It’s hard to go through periods of no work.
 It’s the nature of the beast – some seasons are busier than others.
 It’s like that carrot dangling in front of my face.
 I get a taste of being busy doing what I love, and being paid for it.
 I make some gain on my debt.
 My cats get to have a great life.
 And then work dries up and once again I find myself face-to-face with struggle.
 My cats still get a great life, but I don’t.
 What makes it suck even more is when you know other people who are successfully doing what you want to be doing.
 Or getting project and publication opportunities thrown at them.
 It’s so easy to ask, “why them?
 Why not me?”
 Which is a very dark path of self-doubt to walk down.
 It makes you doubt yourself and lose support for yourself.
 It also makes you feel like nobody else supports you.
-Why would they, if you can’t find work on your own?
+Why would they, if you can’t make things work?
 On top of that you’re surrounded by people who are so successful at what they’re doing.
 They’ve got the grants, the projects, the publications.
 And meanwhile you’re going into month #3 of living in overdraft.
 Your project has fallen through and you need to start from scratch.
+You have to give up a wonderful volunteer research position because you need to pick up extra shifts at work to pay the bills.
 To say that I feel mentally defeated at times would be an enormous understatement.
-I’ve certainly become acquainted with curling into a ball of misery in the shower.

 I refuse to let all this suckiness defeat me.
 I’m half-Dutch, remember?
 Dutch people are some of the most stubborn out there and I’m no exception (my husband can certainly confirm this to be true).
 I see that light at the end of the tunnel and I put all my energy into focusing on it.
 I know all my hardwork and struggle is going to pay off.
 I’ve aligned myself with the right networks and made sure that I’m good at my work.
 There will come a day, and I honestly feel like it’s a day in my very near future, where everything I’ve worked so hard for will come to fruition (June 16, 2018 update: they are!
 Good things are happening!).
 My pride tank will be full again.
 I’m not mad at my struggles and the hardship I’ve faced.
 They just mean I’ve spent a little longer setting myself up for a good future.